itsSabbir/anomaly-detection-system-2/README.md

     *   This query is executed against the `alerts` table in the AWS RDS PostgreSQL database, storing the alert record.
 6.  **Cleanup & Response:**
     *   The Backend deletes the temporary uploaded video file from `backend/uploads/`.
-    *   The Backend sends an HTTP response (e.g., 200 OK with a success message or 201 Created) back to the Frontend.
+    *   The Backend sends an HTTP response (e.g., 200 OK with a success message **`or 201 Created with alert details if an anomaly was found`**) back to the Frontend.
 7.  **User Feedback:**
     *   The Frontend receives the response and updates the UI to inform the user of the outcome (e.g., "Upload successful, anomaly detected and logged," or "No anomalies detected," or an error message).